Chainlit/Documentation-RAG-application/README.md

-# RAG Copilot
+# RAG application using Chainlit, OpenAI, Pinecone and Literal

-The Chainlit copilot for our platform [documentation](https://docs.getliteral.ai/introduction).
+The RAG chatbot application for our platform [documentation](https://docs.getliteral.ai/introduction).

 ## How to use?